nyacly/runyoro-llm-data-pipeline/README.md

 ```

 This script detects the file type (PDF, image, audio, video, or text) and calls the orchestrator accordingly.
 Processed outputs are saved in `processed_data/`, and metadata is written to `processed_data/processed_data_metadata.json`.
 After processing completes, a tokenizer is trained or updated using the text in `processed_data/processed_text/` and saved to `./tokenizer`.
 This tokenizer will be reused during LLM and ASR training.
+If you choose a byte‑level model such as **ByT5**, no training is performed—the tokenizer is simply loaded from the base model.

 #### Example: Processing an Audio/Text Pair Directory